Glad-Virus-1036/UsefulTools/README.md

 Changelog: UsefulTools' changelog.

+NOTE: If one day UsefulTools.py becomes an exe file, your antivirus might thing it's a virus (thank you u/rhubarbst on Reddit for warning me).
+It's completely safe.
+You can test that theory with a VM (there are virtual machines online that can help you with that).

 And that concludes the README file.
 I'll change it accordingly to what people say about it and the updates I make to UsefulTools.
 Again, thank you for downloading!